freespace/arduino-ADS7825/README.md

 Notes
 =====

 This program is written as a quick hack to replace a broken 16bit ADC in an existing instrument, and thus *is a little crap*.
 The EDA for this project is based on the breadboard version that I had constructed, and as of 3rd of Feb 2014 is untested.

+## Update
+2014.09.15: The EDA board has been constructed and has been found to work.